nicohirsau/bevyquad/README.md

 ## async/await

-While macroquad attempts to use as few Rust-specific concepts as possible, `.await` in all examples looks a bit scary.
+While bevyquad attempts to use as few Rust-specific concepts as possible, `.await` in all examples looks a bit scary.
 Rust's `async/await` is used to solve just one problem - cross platform main loop organization.

 <details>